rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySnappable.md

     - orgId - System.String: Org UUID.
     - calendarSearchFilter - CalendarSearchFilter: Search filter for calendar search.
 - Returns O365ExchangeObjectConnection.
-### groupbyatspecifiedtimelist
-- There are 9 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - groupBy - SnappableGroupByEnum: Group workloads by field.
-    - filter - SnappableGroupByFilterInput: Filter workloads by groups.
-    - timezoneOffset - System.Single: Offset based on customer timezone.
-    - specifiedTime - DateTime: Time to calculate the group by.
-    - requestedAggregations - list of SnappableAggregationsEnums: List of workload aggregations to retrieve.
-You can significantly reduce the runtime of the query by specifying a subset of aggregations to retrieve.
-- Returns SnappableGroupByAtSpecifiedTimeConnection.
 ### groupbylist
 - There are 8 arguments.
     - first - System.Int32: Returns the first n elements from the list.